 How is Nicaragua different than other countries?

-Pst: Abi’s pretty much been all over the world so saying that Nicaragua is her very favorite means a lot — she’s done ILP semesters in countries like Thailand, China, Ukraine and now Nicaragua, but she’s visited tons more.
+Another side note?
+Abi’s pretty much been all over the world so saying that Nicaragua is her very favorite means a lot — she’s done ILP semesters in countries in Asia and Europe and now Nicaragua, (and visited so many more outside of her ILP semesters).